Frequently Asked Service Dog School Questions

 Can I have any breed I want as a Service Dog or Emotional Support Animal?

 We have our preferences and are intimately familiar with a number of breeds that are perfect for most people to use as service or emotional support dogs, and recommend they acquire them as puppies and train them.
 Big and small dogs are pretty much the same, but some breeds have more or less behaviors like some children have more behaviors.
 You don’t need a German Shepherd.
 We can train your Miniature Australian Shepherd or Chihuahua to do everything a German Shepherd can do.
 The key is to be honest about what tasks you need your dog to perform for you to diminish, reduce or compensate for your disability.
-If you have weakness or loss of sensation and need to lean on your dog to stand up, we don’t recommend small dogs Maltese, Shih Tzu, Chihuahua, Jack Russell Terrier or Miniature Australian Shepherd like “Dolly.”
+If you have weakness or loss of sensation and need to lean on your dog to stand up, we don’t recommend you get a small dog small dog.

 Are VOLUNTEERS used to train the Service Dogs?